Have you driven around the countryside to see beautiful bright yellow sunflowers growing in a field? And wondered, “why is a sunflower yellow?”

 The red sunflower is an excellent addition to the flower bouquet due to its large flower size and distinct bright color.

 Sunflowers turn black when it lacks nutrients or apply too much water.
 When the sunflower turns black, then it means the roots are rotting, and you need to take proper care to bring it back to a healthy plant.

 Also, pay close attention to the leaves and check if there are any holes in it.
 Sometimes, the insects and beetles infect the plant and harm the foliage that causing the sunflower to start dying internally.

 Sunflowers need full sunlight to grow adequately.
 Frost or cold weather causes the sunflower to get into shock, and the plant starts shutting down.
 Ensure there is no water pooling near the roots, and the sunflower is free from insects or disease.

 What are different sunflower color varieties?

 Sunflower comes in a different color and biological makeup that gives each sunflower a distinct appearance.
-The following are some popular sunflower with different variations of color.
+The following are some popular sunflowers with different variations of color.